Gyula Feldmann: Playing career

-During his playing career he played with Nemzeti SC and MTK Budapest in the Nemzeti Bajnokság I.
+During his playing career Feldmann played with Nemzeti SC and MTK Budapest in the Nemzeti Bajnokság I.

 Coaching career

-After a playing career with several Hungarian teams, he became a coach and coached MTK Budapest from 1927 to 1928.
+After a playing career with several Hungarian teams, Feldmann became a coach and coached MTK Budapest from 1927 to 1928.
 In 1928 he became Fiorentina boss, and in 1931 he replaced Tony Cargnelli at the helm of Palermo, leading the rosanero to a Serie A promotion.
 In 1934–1935 he obtained a Serie A runners-up position with Ambrosiana-Inter.
 He was sacked during the 1935–1936 season, and later became head coach of Torino.

 In 1938 he took charge of SK Jugoslavija in the Yugoslav First League.
 He took charge of SK Jugoslavia in July that year replacing Károly Nemes who took charge of SK Bata Borovo after the departure of Bilek.